ddow/dashboard-agent/README.md

 the Lambda package was likely built for the wrong CPU architecture.
 The provided deployment scripts create an **arm64** Lambda and update existing functions to that architecture, so all dependencies must be compiled for `arm64`.
+Make sure your environment uses **AWS CLI v2**, otherwise the deploy script cannot set the architecture and you'll see `Unknown options: --architectures`.

 When packaging manually run the build inside the SAM Docker image: